 Any student sanctioned under the Code by the Vice Dean or designate at the recommendation of the Ethic Committee may appeal to the MBA Executive Committee.
 A request for the hearing of an appeal must be made to the Chairman of the MBA Executive Committee within seven days of the Vice Dean’s decision; if the MBA Executive Committee refuses to hear the appeal, then the decision of the Vice Dean will stand.
 The MBA Executive Committee will conduct all hearings according to its own procedures.

 All students matriculating in the Graduate Division must comply with the standards set forth in the MBA Code of Ethics and the Policies on Conduct of the University of Pennsylvania.
 Cases involving issues related to academic integrity and educational pursuits of MBA students, where the incident relates to the activity of the Graduate Division, are to be resolved pursuant to the provisions of the MBA Code of Ethics.
 Complaints involving the conduct of any MBA candidate from the Wharton School may be considered by the committee.
 Other cases involving issues related to conduct are to be resolved pursuant to the published University of Pennsylvania policies and procedures.
-If the MBA Ethics Committee feels a case is beyond its jurisdiction, it will refer the matter to the University Office of Student Conduct.
+If the MBA Ethics Committee feels a case is beyond its jurisdiction, it will refer the matter to The Center for Community Standards and Accountability.
 Procedures used in cases related to conduct are set forth in the Charter of the University of Pennsylvania Student Disciplinary System.